Today, during these unprecedented times, it’s never been more important to clarify, communicate and strengthen your digital reputation.

 You’ll also need to identify your target customers.
 Until you accept the notion that you must keep your market focus tight, you’ll constrict the company’s ability to grow.
 Knowing who your ideal customers are keeps your messaging clear and meaningful.

 We’ve all had great customers.
 You know the type I’m talking about – they buy and buy and then sing your praises.
-Identifying them is part of an overall strategy to determine an ideal customer base from which to build your digital reputation.
+Identifying them is part of an overall strategy to determine an ideal customer base from which to build your online reputation.

 Pro Tip: Look for events that cause you to say “If we had ten more customers just like this, life would be great!”
 Those are your target customers.